gruntjs/grunt-contrib-qunit/README.md

 #### inject
 Type: `String`|`Array`
-Default: `phantomjs/bridge.js`
+Default: `chrome/bridge.js`

 One or multiple (array) JavaScript file names to inject into the html test page.
-Defaults to the path of the QUnit-PhantomJS bridge file.
+Defaults to the path of the QUnit-Chrome bridge file.

-You may want to inject something different than the provided QUnit-PhantomJS bridge, or to inject more than just the provided bridge.
+You may want to inject something different than the provided QUnit-Chrome bridge, or to inject more than just the provided bridge.
-See [the built-in bridge](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/phantomjs/bridge.js) for more information.
+See [the built-in bridge](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/chrome/bridge.js) for more information.

 #### httpBase
 Type: `String`